Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings-sub-organizations.md

 ---
-title: "How to Manage Sub Organizations in Docbits (DOC²)"
+title: "How to Manage Sub-Organizations in Docbits (DOC²)"
-description: Learn how to manage sub organizations in Docbits (DOC²).
+description: Learn how to manage sub-organizations in Docbits (DOC²).
 date: "2021-11-01"
 tags:
   - Docbits (DOC²)
   - Settings
   - Groups, Users and Permissions
-  - Sub Organizations
+  - Sub-Organizations
 ---

 ## How to Access this feature

-In Settings, Global Settings → Groups, Users and Permissions → Sub Organizations as shown below.
+In Settings, Global Settings → Groups, Users and Permissions → Sub-Organizations as shown below.

 ![Access](/_images/docbits/Settings/Sub Organizations/image_1_access.png)